 If you like to sip on summer drinks, here are some more options for you – Jeera Soda, Kulukki, Watermelon Mojito, Virgin Mojito, Apple Iced Tea, Aam Panna, Kiwi Cooler, Cucumber Mint Cooler, Jaljeera, and Watermelon Juice.

-Nimbu Shikanji (Masala Shikanji, Shikanjvi, Shikanjbeen) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.
+Nimbu Shikanji (Masala Shikanji, Shikanjvi, Shikanjbeen) which can also be called an Indian Spiced lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.

-It is a popular summer drink in North India, especially Uttar Pradesh, and also in some parts of Pakistan.
+It is a popular summer drink in North India, especially in Uttar Pradesh, and also in some parts of Pakistan.
 You will also find many street-side carts selling this refreshing drink in large earthen pots during the hot summer months.

-I remember coming back home from school during summers and being handed a tall glass full of shikanjvi or aam panna to give instant relief to the body from the scorching heat outside.
+I remember coming back home from school during summers and being handed a tall glass full of shikanjvi or aam panna to give instant energy and relief to the body from the scorching heat outside.
 There was a pitcher of this summer cooler sitting in the fridge all summer to sip throughout the day.

 I am sharing my mom’s masala shikanji recipe in this post.
 I am sure you will love it!

-Cumin seeds and chaat masala have digestive properties and they also make this drink tangy and refreshing.
+Cumin seeds and chaat masala powder have digestive properties and they also make this drink tangy and refreshing.

 You can also add some dry ginger powder (sonth) to this masala powder.